-As he enters the third year of his current tenure, he deserves a lot of credit for more closely matching spending and revenue than either of his two predecessors who both proved too fiscally challenged for the job.
+As he enters the third year of his current tenure, he deserves much credit for more closely matching spending and revenue than either of his two predecessors who both proved too fiscally challenged for the job.

 But the governor and state are nowhere near out of the woods.
 Not even close.

 As the legislative analyst points out in this week's critique of Brown's proposed budget for fiscal year 2013-14, it hinges in part on factors outside his control, including the outcome of the upcoming fights in Washington over the federal debt ceiling and spending; the pace of the economic recovery; the court reaction to the governor's attempt to take back control of state prisons; and the state cost of federal health care reform.

 Nevertheless, the governor maintains that the budget "is projected to remain balanced for the foreseeable future."
 That depends on what one means by balanced.